Yashgit1893/ASIC-Design-Class/README.md

   <img width="841" alt="image" src="https://github.com/user-attachments/assets/638ac0d5-f2d2-45ee-ad40-f30d910f3f1a">
 </p>

-Replace the rvmyth.tlv file in the VSDBabySoC/src/module folder with our RISC-V design from the Makerchip .tlv file, and update the testbench to align with our Makerchip code.
+Replace the rvmyth.tlv file in the VSDBabySoC/src/module folder with RISC-V design from the Makerchip .tlv file, and update the testbench to align with the Makerchip code.

-To generate the Verilog code from our TL-Verilog design and convert the .tlv definition of RISC-V into a .v definition, use the following code.
+To generate the Verilog code from TL-Verilog design and convert the .tlv definition of RISC-V into a .v definition, use the following code.

 ```bash